panjf2000/andypan.me/content/posts/2024/06/30/digitalocean-showcase-ants/index.md

 ### Using Docker

 If you make it here, you should be able to use docker on the droplet to pull any images hosted on [Docker Hub](https://hub.docker.com/) and deploy them on your droplet.
+The Docker Engine normally doesn't come with Docker Compose, so you have to [install it manually](https://docs.docker.com/compose/install/).
 We're going to deploy the `gallery` service using docker compose with this `docker-compose.yml`:

 ```yaml
 version: "3.8"